wyattscarpenter/carpogram/README.md

 A[TAG][VS] = A followed by VS[the numerical value of a tagizers's codepoint] A[VS][TAG] = TAG(a followed by VS[the numerical value of a capitalizer's codepoint])

+The reader will note that most unicode tag characters are thus representable in carpogram, except for the ascii straight-quote tag, which character is not present in carpogram.

 TODO: how do I summon the begin/language tag, and the end tag?
 I have a lot of codepoints to work with, but it's unclear to me what to do...